It's like having a pharmacist for a best friend

-Alcohol consumption: If you are taking metformin, you should avoid excessive alcohol intake.
+Alcohol consumption: If you are taking metformin, you should limit your consumption of alcohol.

 Dehydration: Ertugliflozin - metformin may cause a decrease in the amount of fluid in your body.
 Dehydration can cause decreased kidney function, which in turn, reduces the effectiveness of this medication.
 It can cause decreased blood pressure, which may cause dizziness or fainting.
 Severely decreased blood pressure also contributes to heart problems.
 Certain other medications, such as diuretics (water pills) can cause dehydration.
 If you experience symptoms of dehydration, such as thirst, decreased urine or tear production, dizziness, or headaches, contact your doctor.

 Diabetic ketoacidosis (DKA): Ertugliflozin has been associated with DKA.
 This is a potentially life-threatening condition which occurs when there isn't enough insulin in the blood to use the glucose in the bloodstream.
 When this happens, the body starts to burn ketones for fuel and can make the blood acidic.
 This condition is more likely to develop if you are following a very low carbohydrate diet, are dehydrated, or have consumed a large amount of alcohol.
 Symptoms of DKA include difficulty breathing, nausea, vomiting, abdominal pain, confusion, loss of appetite, excessive thirst, and unusual fatigue or sleepiness.
 If you experience these symptoms, get immediate medical help, even if your blood glucose level is normal.